 Charif’s sources are, for the early period, mainly Offenberg’s book which he cites very extensively; for the later period his interviews with Mahmud al-Atrash, a former leading Arab member of PCP; and for the whole period Comintern material, especially Inprecorr, The Communist International, and the RILU journal.

 As its title announces, Charif’s study focuses on the Comintern’s attitude and relationship to Palestine as reflected in congress discussions, in resolutions, and above all in articles on Palestine for the central press of the Comintern.
 The interviews with Atrash ‒ who was a member of the ECCI [Executive Committee of the Communist International] from 1935 to 1943 ‒ complete the picture.
-The wide use of Offenberg’s study, however, renders it rather unbalanced, because it allows Charif to go far more into detail and to concentrate more on the Palestinian level than is possible for him regarding the remaining period.
+The wide use of Offenberg’s study, however, renders it rather unbalanced, because it allows Charif to go, for the period up to 1925, far more into detail and to concentrate more on the Palestinian level than is possible for him regarding the remaining period.

 The first question Charif wants to examine in his study ‒ whether the Comintern developed a correct stand on the Palestine problem ‒ he answers in the affirmative, and convincingly so.
 As for the second question ‒ whether the Comintern gave the right instructions to the PCP ‒ he also affirms this; he even says that the Comintern’s stand was more valid than that developed by the Palestinian communists themselves.
 His argument on this point, however, is not convincing.
 A satisfactory answer to this question would require an analysis not only of the Comintern attitude and its instructions ‒ as provided by Charif ‒ but also of social and political conditions in Palestine in relation to the party’s efforts.
 This latter analysis is lacking.
 Only by virtue of such an analysis, however, would we be able to distinguish the objective reasons for the PCP’s failure from the subjective ones, and then judge the validity of its programmes and instructions.
 The instructions and demands of a distant centre often tend to look more correct than the results of party work that faces difficult circumstances; but this does not say anything on the validity of the stands taken.
 On the contrary, a certain scepticism of the people on the spot, who know the difficulties, may be more justified than an obligatory revolutionary optimism.